zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 their behavior

-坚Those who are hardworking, fortitude and strong, should walk alone like a rhinoceros horn. "
+坚Those who are hardworking, fortitude and strong, should walk alone like a rhinoceros. "

 155. Those who sit alone, do not ignore Zen, and often follow the law in the law,

-has explored patients on Zhuyou, and should walk alone like a rhinoceros horn.
+has explored patients on Zhuyou, and should walk alone like a rhinoceros.

 "Sit alone, do not ignore the Zen": "The single enlightened person is a person who is willing to sit alone, a person who loves to sit alone, and a practitioner